Starting collecting your Butlin's Minehead Memorabilia with eBay, have a look at these items below

 2002 - 2021 - Butlins Minehead has a new owner

-Bourne Leisure Limited purchased the Rank holiday division and made some changes that brought back some former areas that were removed in the change in 1999.
-This included the reintroduction of the Adult weekends, which were stopped in the new resort format.
-Many chalets on the camp were upgraded to meet the new demands with a former single-decker accommodation being completely demolished to make way for the new Lakeside village chalet design.
-Bourne Leisure Limited had invested a great deal of money in Butlins with many changes to make it modern with a traditional twist.
+Bourne Leisure Limited acquired the Rank holiday division and reinstated some areas that were removed in the 1999 change.
+This included reintroducing Adult weekends, which were discontinued in the new resort format.
+Several chalets on the campsite were upgraded to meet the new demands, and a former single-decker accommodation was demolished to make way for the new Lakeside village chalet design.
+Bourne Leisure Limited made significant investments in Butlins, modernizing the facilities while preserving its traditional charm.

 2022 - 2024 - Butlins has a new owner - The Harris Family Trust